sneakers-the-rat/infrastructure/_sections/2_7_knowledge.md

 >
 > Is the same sort of thing at work in the Pie/Echo/Atom Project?
 It appears so at first glance: Sam running the show from behind the scenes, putting friends in charge of the specs (although that isn’t what actually happened).
 The lack of a dispute-resolution process only makes things worse: when there’s no clear guide on how to make decisions or contributions, it’s far from obvious how to challenge a decision Sam has made. {% cite swartzSecretsStandards2003 %}

+> c2wiki is an exercise in dialogical methods. of laying bare the fact that knowledge and ideas are not some truth delivered from On High, but rather a social process, a conversation, a dialectic, between various views and interests {% cite valentineC2wikiExerciseDialogical2021 %}

 !! give the example of the autopilot wiki

 !! contextual knowledge stuff in this section, theory wiki stuff in next section